-As a seasoned gluten-free baker, I know some finesse is needed to create gluten-free recipes that are just as soft and moist as recipes made with wheat flour.
-That’s why I developed this almond flour zucchini bread.
-It’s perfectly soft and moist, and easy to make at home following a few simple steps.
-The secret?
-Use finely ground blanched almond flour.
-Let me explain why.
+As a seasoned gluten-free baker, my goal is to create recipes preferred over traditional ones.
+That’s why I developed this almond flour zucchini bread recipe.
+It’s perfectly soft and moist, without ever being dense or heavy.
+It’s easy to make at home following a few simple secrets I share below.
+I’ll show you how!

 Want to Save This Recipe?